 In the case of Kathy I. Palmer, Petitioner/Appellee, v.
 Sydney N. Palmer, Respondent/Appellant, Sydney (husband) referenced the above statute when filing for termination of spousal maintenance.
 The court had to consider whether a specified end date in the Decree took precedence over the general interpretation of the law.

 The facts of this case are as follows:

 The marriage between Palmer and Palmer was dissolved on November 9, 2004.
 Included in the Decree was the husband’s obligation to pay spousal maintenance in the amount of $3,100 per month until October 31, 2008.
-It further stated, “Said term and amount of spousal maintenance is non-modifiable until October 31, 2008, except such shall end upon the death of [the wife].
+It further stated, “Said term and amount of spousal maintenance are non-modifiable until October 31, 2008, except such, shall end upon the death of [the wife].

 When Does Remarriage Serve as Just Cause for Termination of Spousal Maintenance?

 Upon the dissolution of a marriage, an individual’s obligation to pay spousal maintenance to their former spouse is determined in their divorce decree.
 This obligation continues until the death of either party or upon the remarriage of the former spouse in receipt of spousal maintenance.